AFLplusplus/Website/content/docs/env_variables.md

 ### INSTRIM

-    This feature increases the speed by ~15% without any disadvantages to the classic instrumentation.
+    This feature increases the speed by ~15% without any disadvantages.

-    Note that there is also an LTO version (if you have llvm 11 or higher) - that is the best instrumentation we have.
-Use `afl-clang-lto` to activate.
-    The InsTrim LTO version additionally has all the options and features of LTO (see above).

     - Setting AFL_LLVM_INSTRIM or AFL_LLVM_INSTRUMENT=CFG to activates this mode

     - Setting AFL_LLVM_INSTRIM_LOOPHEAD=1 expands on INSTRIM to optimize loops. afl-fuzz will only be able to see the path the loop took, but not how many times it was called (unless it is a complex loop).

+    - Setting AFL_LLVM_INSTRIM_SKIPSINGLEBLOCK=1 will skip instrumenting
+      functions with a single basic block.
+This is useful for most C and some C++ targets.

     See llvm_mode/README.instrim.md